VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ### Creating Orders

-A registrant is the person who reserves and pays for seats at a conference.
-Ordering is a two-stage process: first, the registrant reserves a number of seats, and then the registrant pays for the seats to confirm the reservation.
-If registrant does not complete the payment, the seat reservations expire after a fixed period and the system makes the seats available to other registrants to reserve.
+A Registrant is the person who reserves and pays for seats at a conference.
+Ordering is a two-stage process: first, the Registrant reserves a number of seats, and then the Registrant pays for the seats to confirm the reservation.
+If Registrant does not complete the payment, the seat reservations expire after a fixed period and the system makes the seats available to other Registrants to reserve.

 Figure 1 shows some of the early UI mockups that the team used to explore the seat-ordering story.